KzFactorios/FavoriteTeleport/notes/specs_after_agent_discussion.md

 4. **Performance/Caching Strategy**
-   - No cache invalidation strategies or refresh/clear cache details. the surface.chart_tags collection will be refreshed whenever a player adds a new chart_tag.
+   - No cache invalidation strategies or refresh/clear cache details. the surface.chart_tags collection will be refreshed whenever a player adds a new map_tag.
 This will involve deleting the collection and rebuilding in a getter function
    - No memory usage considerations for large multiplayer games.
    - We will address this issue later on